vbouchet31/vbouchet31.github.io/_posts/2023-01-05-drupal-memory-limit-plugin.markdown

 We need to implement the `buildConfigurationForm` and `submitConfigurationForm` method and define the schema of our configuration.

 We create a `config/schema/memory_limit_policy_tagged_articles.schema.yml` file in the `project_article` module.
-Our configuration will be very simple as it only contains the number of tags to be filled for the constraint to apply.
+Our configuration will be very simple as it only defines the number of tags to be filled for the constraint to apply.

 ```yaml
 memory_limit_policy.constraint.plugin.tagged_articles: